Central Market (Lancaster)

 Central Market, also known as Lancaster Central Market, is a historic public market located in Penn Square, in downtown Lancaster, Pennsylvania.
-Until 2005, the market was the oldest municipally-operated market in the United States.
+Until 2005, when it was transferred to a trust, the market was the oldest municipally-operated market in the United States.

 The Central Market comprises approximately 60 vendors who principally sell foodstuffs – fresh fruits and produce, meats, cheeses, fish and seafood and baked goods – and flowers.
 Products for sale come from Amish, Pennsylvania Dutch, German, Greek, Caribbean, Middle Eastern, and Slavic origins.

 History

 A public marketplace was deeded on this site in 1730 as part of the settlement of Lancaster.
 The marketplace was officially chartered by King George II on May 1, 1742, officially designating Lancaster as a market town.
 The Central Market occupies a portion of the original marketplace, with the first permanent building erected in 1757.

 This 20,540 square-foot brick building sits adjacent to the old City Hall, Lancaster's very first skyscraper as well as many other historical buildings.